Cardinal-Cryptography/contracts/upgradability/forward-call/README.md

 ### `address_book_aggregator`

-Contract that is able to store metadata of several `address_book` contracts and query them for info about specified `AccountId`.
+Contract that is able to store metadata of several `address_book`s (or different contracts providing similar functionality) and query them for info about specified `AccountId`.
 Owner of the contract can add/change which contracts queries will be forwarded to.